srp7474/jEdit-Eclipse-Interface/README.md

 The other part, the jEdit plugin called UDPErrors listens for the broadcast and populates the Error window provided by the ErrorList plugin.

-Besides being pleasant to use, my productivity since implementing this interface has measurably increased.
+Besides being pleasant to use, my productivity since implementing this interface has dramtically increased.

 The result is that I am able to benefit from the best-of-breed qualities of two components required for speedy program development.